harryWonder/HNG-STAGE-0/README.txt

 Hello.
 My name is Ilori Stephen Adejuwon.
 I am a fullstack software developer and I am currently competing in the HNG Internship for a chance to elevate my career as a software developer.

-This process or stage as you might call it requires that I play around with a git a bit by creating a simple repository with a single commit which in this case is the README.txt file.
+This process or stage as you might call it requires that I play around with git a bit by creating a simple repository with a single commit which in this case is the README.txt file.

 I have created a simple blog on Lucid which would teach you how to get started with Git.
 But for the mean time, Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+And that's if you are wondering what Git is.

-In order not to waste your time, I will show you some simple steps that will get you familiar with Github.
+In order not to waste your time, I will show you some simple steps that will get you familiar with Git.

-1. Download Github for your operating System and follow the installation instructions.
+1. Download Git for your operating System and follow the installation instructions.
 3. Create a Git repository by visiting https://www.github.com. !Don't forget to signup or login.
 4. Create a simple project
 5. Open the project up in your terminal an try the following commands.